 Some of the main ways systematic review tools help research teams are:

-- Automatic tracking of inclusions/exclusions for improved transparency and managing records through your workflow
+- Automatic tracking of inclusions/exclusions for improved transparency and simplified management of records throughout your workflow

-- Editing, time stamping, and version control to improve the audit trail
+- Editing, time stamping, and version control to maintain a clear audit trail

-- Bonus features like rapid title screening, deduplication, and artificial intelligence
+- Rapid title screening, deduplication, and artificial intelligence

 Dual Screening Alternatives